The best career websites by school subject area

 It can be difficult to see how your school subjects relate to future jobs.
 Some subjects help you develop obvious skills for work (Art, Computing).
 Others have less obvious links, but be sure that they equally support your skills development.
 Here is a selection of CareerWave’s favourite career websites which help you to see potential links between school study and the exciting world of work.

 Just before we break things down into subjects, we would like to share a specific resource we love and use a lot in our guidance conversations.
 It is focused on what jobs you can get into based on your degree, but it also shows where your current school subjects could lead to.
-The website is; www.prospects.ac.uk/careers-advice.
+The website is; Prospects.

 This list is to be used alongside the article Best Career Websites by Sector where you will find many more recommended websites.